 Elizabeth, Department Coordinator of Corporate and Foundation Relations, joined Rice University in May 1998.
 She held positions within the Department of Resource Development and the Office of Admissions.
 Prior to coming to Rice, Elizabeth was employed with the City of Houston, Department of Health and Human Services for 8 years.
 She is a proud native of Lubbock, Texas.

-Margaret, Associate Director, Foundation Relations, joined the OCFR team in 2013.
+Margaret, Director, Foundation Relations, joined the OCFR team in 2013.
 Before coming to Rice, Margaret worked for a public affairs consulting firm in its research division and in fundraising for former Houston Mayor Bill White.
 Margaret holds a bachelor’s degree in communication studies from UT Austin and a master’s in public affairs from the LBJ School at UT Austin, where she focused on education policy and nonprofit management.
 While in graduate school, Margaret worked as a research fellow for the Meadows Foundation, a large private foundation based in Dallas, Texas.
 Margaret was born in New Orleans, Louisiana and raised in Dallas.

 Katie Mahoney O'Sullivan

 Katie Mahoney O’Sullivan, Corporate Data and Research Analyst, joined both the Office of Corporate and Foundation Relations (OCFR) and the Office of Research (OR) in December 2016.
 A geophysicist by training, Katie came to Rice after 10 years in the oil and gas industry—most recently with Schlumberger.
 Her experience includes processing seismic data, performing market analysis, and training colleagues in the industry.
 Katie holds a B.S. in Physics from Notre Dame, and completed graduate level coursework in Physics at Duke.
 In her role, Katie will be working to develop internal data systems and analytical tools to support Rice’s efforts to build effective corporate partnerships.